-TD1 is the fixed delay with typical value as 1.36ms.
-TD3 is determined by the fixed $85\mu s$ plus the time to obtain valid VID voltage.
-If the VID is valid before the output reaches the 1.1V, the minimum time to valid the VID input is 500ns.
-Therefore the minimum TD3 is about $86\mu s$.
+TD1 is a fixed delay with the typical value as 1.36ms.
+TD3 is determined by the fixed 85μs plus the time to obtain valid

+VID voltage.
+If the VID is valid before the output reaches the 1.1V, the minimum time to validate the VID input is 500ns.
+Therefore the minimum TD3 is about 86μs.

-During TD2 and TD4, ISL6307B digitally controls the DAC voltage change at 6.25mV per step.
-The time for each step is determined by the frequency of the soft-start oscillator which is defined by the resistor Rss from SS pin to GND.
-The 2 soft-start ramp times, Assuming the output voltage is 0V before soft-start, TD2 and TD4 can be calculated based on the following equations.
+During TD2 and TD4, ISL6326B digitally controls the DAC voltage change at 6.25 mV per step.
+The time for each step is determined by the frequency of the soft-start oscillator which is defined by the resistor RSS from SS pin to GND.
+The second soft-start ramp time TD2 and TD4 can be calculated based on the following equations: